znarkd/Noodle/README.md

 a different representation of the same 20,000 rows.

 Revise data elements from the various screens.
 One small edit can affect multiple data rows.
+Use data views to your advantage to minimize data editing chores.

 View and revise your own data by selecting either "Open" or "External Link."